tomasgvivo/nbook/README.md

   - [ ] Notebook Auto-save
   - [ ] Notebook Auto-backup
   - [ ] Notebook versioning / checkpoints
-  - [ ] Use json-rpc on top of socket.io instead of only events
   - [ ] SSR for notebook renderers
   - [ ] Service worker for cache and handling offline
   - [ ] Add more examples